cmerrill/cmerrill.github.io/README.md

 # notspelledright.com

-Personal website of Christopher Merrill, built with Jekyll and hosted on GitHub Pages.
+Personal website of Chris Merrill, built with Jekyll and hosted on GitHub Pages.

 ## Features